nata79/pgh/README.md

 # PGH

-PGH is a command tool to help you monitor and debug your PostgreSQL database.
+PGH is a command line tool to help you monitor and debug your PostgreSQL database.

-## Instalation (comming soon)
+## Instalation

 ```
 pip install pgh